dsentker/phpinsights/README.md

 ```

 ## Submitting bugs and feature requests
-Bugs and feature request are tracked on GitHub
+Bugs and feature request are tracked on GitHub.

 ## External Libraries
 This library depends on [JsonMapper by cweise](https://github.com/cweiske/jsonmapper) to map json fields to php objects and [Guzzle](https://github.com/guzzle/guzzle) (surprise!).